 Customer Assistance Officers (CAO) are also assigned for every business unit to support the CXC.
-They undergo regular specialized trainings that equip them with technical and soft skills needed to address customer concerns in accordance with Bank policies.
+They undergo regular specialized trainings that equip them with hard and soft skills needed to address customer concerns in accordance with Bank policies.

 Specialized training and recognition programs help reinforce exemplary customer service.
-Information and
+Information and education campaigns for all BPI employees, including non-client facing teams, are included in the Financial Consumer Protection (FCP) Program.